argonne-lcf/GettingStarted/Applications/Polaris/LAMMPS/README.md

 gpu/Makefile.gpu_polaris_nvhpc
 ```

+## Helper scripts to setup modules for GNU and NVHPC environments

+The following helper scripts can be used to help with compiling and running LAMMPS.
+These are assumed to have been copied in the home directory in the examples below.

 ## Building LAMMPS with the KOKKOS package

 The following can be used to build LAMMPS with the KOKKOS package using the NVHPC compilers.
 ```
+. ~/setup_lammps_nvhpc.sh
 cd lammps-<version>/src
 make yes-KOKKOS
 make polaris_nvhpc_kokkos -j 16